 Improved regional road safety

 The increase in serious injuries is also evident at a national level with a similar trend toward increased road casualties.
-The five year rolling average trend-line (black line) is almost flat as casualties continue to rise.

 Total casualties on the region's roads and RLTP target.

 The total casualties for 2019 are 1231, this consists of 11 deaths, 175 serious and 1045 minor casualties, the rolling average for the 5 years is 1115 casualties.
 The five year rolling average trend-line indicates an increase in total casualties.
 The recent increase in annual road accidents will mean this upward trend will continue.
 The RLTP target appears unattainable at 540 casualties or below in 2025.